sathishbaji/hello-cloud-function/README.md

 # hello-cloud-function
-This Cloud Function will be deployed using Pulumi in GCP
+This simple Cloud Function will be deployed using Pulumi in GCP.